aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/asg-cluster-provider.md

 ## Bottlerocket ASG

 [Bottlerocket](https://aws.amazon.com/bottlerocket/) is a Linux-based open-source operating system that is purpose-built by Amazon Web Services for running containers.
-Customers can leverage `AsgClusterProvider` to provision EKS clusters with Bottlerocket nodes.
+Customers can leverage the `AsgClusterProvider` to provision EKS clusters with Bottlerocket nodes.
 To do so, set the `machineImageType` property to `eks.MachineImageType.BOTTLEROCKET`.

 ```typescript
 const props: AsgClusterProviderProps = {